-The health and safety of Appalachian State University is committed to the safety of faculty, staff, students, and visitors are of primary concern to Appalachian.
-One component of health and safety is emergency management.
-This policy provides authority for the emergency management program at Appalachian State University and requirements for emergency management plans, policies, and procedures.
+1.1 Appalachian State University is committed to the safety of faculty, staff, students, and visitors.
+One component of safety is a comprehensive emergency management program.
+This policy provides authority for the emergency management program at Appalachian State University and outlines requirements for emergency management plans, policies, and procedures.

 3.1 Business Unit